confluentinc/schema-registry/docs/deployment.rst

 Important Configuration Options
 -------------------------------

-The following logistical configurations should be changed for production environments.
+The following configurations should be changed for production environments.
 These options depend on your cluster layout.

 Depending on how the |sr| instances coordinate to choose the :ref:`master<schemaregistry_single_master>`, you can deploy |sr| with |zk| (which can be shared with Kafka) or with Kafka itself.
 You should configure |sr| to use either Kafka-based or |zk|-based master election: